Bulldozer: Etymology

-These appeared as early as 1929, but were known as "bull grader" blades, and the term "bulldozer blade" did not appear to come into widespread use until the mid-1930s.
-"Bulldozer" now refers to the whole machine, not just the attachment.
+The use of these as tractor attachments appeared as early as 1929, but were known as "bull grader" blades, and the term "bulldozer blade" did not appear to come into widespread use until the mid-1930s when such equipped tractors were widely used in US infrastructure projects such as the Hoover Dam.
+"Bulldozer" has evolved to describe the whole machine, not just the attachment.
 In contemporary usage, "bulldozer" is sometimes shortened to "dozer", and the verb "bulldozing" to "dozing", thus making a homophone with the pre-existing unrelated verb "dozing" (for being somnolent, napping).